Bschuster3434/AAVE_Lesson/README.md

 On the other side, we have a lender who intends to become a borrower.
 Both the lender and the borrower lend their tokens to the platform.

 However, the Borrower then takes an action to borrow funds against the DAI they provided, and takes out a loan for ETH.
-But then can only borrow up to a percentage of their collateral (For 100% DAI, they may only be able to take out 80%, more on this later) At this time, their DAI becomes locked in the platform and the ETH becomes available for them to use.
+But then can only borrow up to a percentage of their collateral (For 100% DAI, they may only be able to take out 80%).
+At this time, their DAI becomes locked in the platform and the ETH becomes available for them to use.
 The DAI then becomes the collateral.

 After some time, the loan needs to be repaid, plus interest.
 Hopefully whatever activity the borrower had in mind was successful and they are successfully able to repay the loan plus the interest.
 At that time, the ETH goes back to the total supply of the pool, and the DAI becomes unlocked for the user.